 If no options are identified at Step 4 you should identify an objective selection criteria and try and agree this with the employee representatives.

 Once the selection criteria has been determined whoever scores least well should be invited to a final consultation meeting at which they may be dismissed if no alternatives are available.

 In the event of a failure to comply with the statutory procedure summarised above and a claim being brought against you for unfair dismissal, as well as ordinary compensation potentially being due to the employees the Tribunal may also make a protective award of up to 90 days salary per employee as a penalty for not complying with the appropriate procedure.

 It is important therefore that all employers seeking to take this step receive comprehensive advice as to their position at every step of the way.

-If you are looking to restructure your business or your team please contact our Employment Law Team on 01279 755777 or get in touch with Darren Hayward, Head of our Employment Team.
+If you are looking to restructure your business or your team please contact our Employment Law Team on 01279 755777 or get in touch with Gary Smith, Partner in our Employment Team.